 There is a plot, one that moves pretty quickly, but the real point of the story is the characters and the exploration of human nature.
 I continue to be amazed at S.E.
 Hinton’s ability to see so clearly what people are like and narrate it in such a moving way.
 I just can hardly believe she wrote this book at fifteen (published when she was sixteen).
 Her writing just appeals to me in a way that continues to surprise me.

 I wish I hadn’t put off this book for so long; it really does deserve the hype.
 It’s sad, yes, with people in terribly difficult circumstances, finding themselves at the mercy of prejudice and bad luck, but also looking out for each other, finding good in hard times, and working to make life better.
 This book is, for me, in its own strange way an embodiment of the American dream.

-Basically, if you haven’t read it, you should.
+Basically, if you haven’t read The Outsiders by S.E.
+Hinton, you should.
 Not only because it’s famous and popular, but because it is just a good book.
 One that will make you grateful for what you have and motivated to work to get what you want.
 In an unbelievably uncliche kind of way.